tashiad/capstone-langchain-chatbot/README.md

 4. To run the app, use the following command: `python app.py`
 5. To run the tests simply use the following command: `pytest tests/*.py`

+> **Tip:** Review the [Github Codespaces documentation](https://docs.github.com/en/codespaces/getting-started/quickstart) if you are unsure on how to run and test your app from Codespaces.

 > **Note:** While it is not mandatory to pass all the unit tests to complete this assignment, it is highly recommended that you use the tests as a guide to deliver a functional application and meet the requirements of the rubric.
 Feel free to add or update the tests as you work through your project to ensure proper functionality.

 ## Product Backlog